 One day I will forgive myself for holding on so long.
 I will forgive myself for listening to the years of pressure that is placed on women about breastfeeding.
 Don’t get me wrong, I am still an advocate for breast is best, of course, but I add these words – Breast is best if it is best for the whole family and in some cases the mother needs help to see that it isn’t always the best option.
 They also need to be able to move to formula without judgement from others that often have no idea what their breastfeeding journey was, or why they made THEIR decision.
 Informed education around formula and bottle feeding would also great - I look forward to the day when this is treated as equally as breastfeeding for the sake of our newborns health.

 Around 5% of women are like me, they can’t supply milk or can only do so for a short time.
 If you find yourself struggling with supply you can go to your doctor and ask them to test your hormone levels.
 Sometimes women have an imbalance with their thyroid hormone that can effect milk production.
-This is something I found out about well and truly after my problems.
+The test is something I found out about well and truly after my problems.
 In my whole career I had never heard this test mentioned as an option by lactation consultants, midwives or GP’s.
-Even when my supply was failing the midwife, pediatrician and dietitian didn’t mention this to me.
-Yet I know that if I had been given the option to have a test early on I would have, and then we could have saved ourselves A LOT of heartache because there are just some problems in breastfeeding that know lactation consultant or amount of pumping will change.
+Even when my supply was failing the midwife, pediatrician and dietitian didn’t mention this to me or ask me my hormonal journey in life.
+Yet I know that if I had been given the option to have a test early on I would have, and then we could have saved ourselves A LOT of heartache, because there are just some problems in breastfeeding that know lactation consultant, no natural or medical potions, or amount of pumping will change.

 I'd also like to take this opportunity to say - it is actually rare for mothers to have no problems with breastfeeding, despite the way it is largely projected in Western Society that it is natural and therefore will come easy.
 I personally believe that if we spoke more about the realities of breastfeeding, that issues are 'normal' and these are the solutions before bubs arrived, we may see breastfeeding rates increase because the emotional 'failure' aspect would diminish.
-This is something I am endeavoring to do in my piloting non-profit organisation, The Pudding Club.
+This is something I am endeavoring to do in my soon to launch webinars for pregnant parents, called BabyCues Pudding Club.